kubernetes/kubernetes/docs/getting-started-guides/rackspace.md

 ##Provider: Rackspace

-- To install the latest released version of kubernetes use `export KUBERNETES_PROVIDER=rackspace; wget -q -O - https://get.k8s.io | bash`
 - To build your own released version from source use `export KUBERNETES_PROVIDER=rackspace` and run the `bash hack/dev-build-and-up.sh`
+- Note: The get.k8s.io install method is not working yet for our scripts.
+  * To install the latest released version of kubernetes use `export KUBERNETES_PROVIDER=rackspace; wget -q -O - https://get.k8s.io | bash`

 ## Build
 1. The kubernetes binaries will be built via the common build scripts in `build/`.